ltlkong/my-vim/README.md

 ## Installation

-- For Linux users, run./install.sh, it will install all the required dependencies for the vim an vimrc file.
+- For Linux and Mac users, run./install.sh, it will install all the required dependencies for the vim an vimrc file.
-- For Mac users, run ./install-darwin.sh.

 ## Plugs
 - NerdTree | &lt;C-t&gt;